- Jun 28, 2025

 🎲 Act III: Enter the Parlor Game

-Soon after came parlor games and DIY mystery kits, where the line between dinner guest and character blurred completely.
+Later came parlor games and DIY mystery kits, where the line between dinner guest and character blurred completely.

 People realized: You don’t have to be an actor to be dramatic.
 You just need a character bio, a motive, and maybe a fake mustache.